My experience and what brought me to this field

 I was born and grew up in Fukuoka, two hours flight from Tokyo, and took a one-year exchange program to the University of Pittsburgh, the U.S.A., in my fourth year at my university in Kyushu Island.

-After graduating, I moved to Kanagawa, near Tokyo, to work for an electronic parts manufacturing and sales company whose headquarter is in Chicago, the U.S.A.
-After leaving this company, I decided to travel alone in Europe and Morocco for three months.
-After returning to Japan, I have raised two sons, now six and three years old.
+After graduating, I moved to Kanagawa, near Tokyo, to work for an electronic parts manufacturing and sales company headquartered in Chicago, the U.S.A.
+After leaving this company, I traveled alone in Europe and Morocco for three months.
+After returning to Japan, I focused on raising two sons, now eight and five years old, for a while and finally started guiding in 2019.
 So, I’m used to dealing with kids’ guests, too.
-I’ve lived in the Kanto region(Kanagawa→Chiba→Tokyo) for more than 13 years and kept exploring mainly the Tokyo area.
+I’ve lived in the Kanto region(Kanagawa→Chiba→Tokyo) for more than 13 years and mainly explored the Tokyo area.

 I’m sure I can provide you with one of the best travels full of passion, knowledge, and hospitality!!

-Since I know some licensed guide friends in Hokkaido, Fukushima, Aichi, and Osaka, I may be able to introduce you to some suitable one if you plan to visit these areas.
+Since I know some licensed guide friends in Hokkaido, Fukushima, Aichi, and Osaka, I may be able to introduce you to someone suitable for you if you plan to visit these areas.